kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 Unfortunately, AuthKEM client authentication requires an extra round-trip.
 Clients that know the server's long-term public KEM key MAY choose to use the abbreviated AuthKEM handshake and opportunistically send the client certificate as a 0-RTT-like message.
-This mechanism is discussed in I-D.draft-wiggers-authkem-psk-latest.
+This mechanism is discussed in `I-D.draft-wiggers-authkem-psk-latest` (TODO: Link).

 ## Relevant handshake messages